poll, ppoll — wait for some event on a file descriptor

 the timeout expires.

-Note that the timeout
+Note that the timeout interval will be

 rounded up to the system clock granularity, and kernel